-A submitted application does not require caseworker intervention when all client-attested information has been e-verified, then straight-through processing ensures that the case worker is notified about the application case when it is authorized, however as the name suggests, there is no need for the caseworker to get involved.
+A submitted application does not require caseworker intervention when all client-attested information has been e-verified.
+In that scenario, straight-through processing ensures that the case worker is notified about the application case when it is authorized, however as the name suggests, there is no need for the caseworker to get involved.

-Any evidence items which haven't been verified by an external system as part of the application process or accepted based on client self-attestation require manual verification by a case worker.
-Straight-through processing is halted until a caseworker is assigned the task to resolve the outstanding evidence verifications with a client.
-Evidence with outstanding verifications is mapped to the application case in an 'In edit' state.
+Any evidence items which haven't been verified by an external system as part of the application process or accepted based on client self-attestation, require manual verification by a case worker.
+Straight-through processing is halted and a caseworker is assigned the task of resolving the outstanding evidence verifications with a client.
+Evidence with outstanding verifications is mapped to the application case in an 'in edit' state.
+Federal requirements for reasonable opportunity or inconsistency periods allow states to continue with the delivery of a program during this period.
+This is detailed below.

 Following the authorization of program(s) on an application case, an integrated case is created and the application case evidence is brokered onto the integrated case.
 Integrated cases allow for the typical case management tasks of resolving verifications and capturing updates to evidence for ongoing eligibility.
-Integrated cases can be used to manage any number of application cases which may exist for the members in a family; an employee application for employer-sponsored coverage will result in an application case for that employee.
-And if other household members were to apply for assistance in the individual exchange this would result in an insurance affordability application case.
+Integrated cases can be used to manage any number of application cases which may exist for the members in a family.
+For example, an employee application for employer-sponsored coverage will result in an application case for that employee.
+If other household members were to apply for assistance in the individual exchange this would result in an insurance affordability application case.
 When verifications are resolved and the programs associated with these applications are authorized, they will result in one integrated case for the household.
 The Evidence Broker configuration used in HCR allows evidence to be automatically accepted and activated on the integrated case.

-Ongoing case management requires both an integrated case and a product delivery in order to complete the delivery of services and benefits to clients; however integrated cases are not necessarily created for every program authorization.
+Ongoing case management requires both an integrated case and a product delivery in order to complete the delivery of services and benefits to clients.
+Integrated cases are not necessarily created for every program authorization, however.
 An existing integrated case can be used to host newly created product delivery cases.
-This is another configuration setting on the application case which for HCR we define the required behavior - If any existing open integrated cases of the appropriate type for which any of the application case clients is a member are present in the system, the case worker is presented with the option to use one of these cases or to create a new integrated case.
+This is controlled via a configuration setting for application cases.
+For HCR, If integrated cases exists of the appropriate type for which any of the application case clients is a member, the case worker is presented with the option to use one of these cases or to create a new integrated case.